 - Recent accident or injury.
 If the neck is making new cracking or grinding sounds after trauma, such as a car accident or a fall, then that could indicate a structural change that needs to be addressed by a qualified health professional.

 - Frequent or constant.
 If the neck crepitus is constant, such as a sound that can be recreated every time or nearly every time the joint is moved, then that could signal a problem in joint function, especially when accompanied by pain.

 - Recent surgery.
 Sometimes new neck sounds develop after surgery in the cervical spine.
 These sounds might show up weeks later, and while they could be normal and nothing to worry about, they should be mentioned to the surgeon just in case.

 Otherwise, neck cracking and grinding sounds alone most likely do not indicate a health problem.
 If a person is excessively worried about frequent neck cracking sounds even though there is no pain or other troubling symptoms, it is worth seeing the doctor to rule out a serious underlying condition and regain peace of mind.

 In This Article:

-While quite rare, and at the time of this article inconclusive, there are reports of vertebral artery dissection resulting in a stroke after certain types of manipulation of the cervical spine.
-There is debate if the vertebral artery damage is equally likely to occur if the patient seeks treatment for a health care professional who does not practice spinal manipulation.
-A review of the medical literature indicates that spinal manipulation of the neck does not appreciably strain, sprain, or stretch the vertebral artery.4,5,6,7,8
+While quite rare, and at the time of this article inconclusive, there are reports of vertebral artery dissection in the neck resulting in a stroke after certain types of manipulation of the cervical spine.
+There is debate whether vertebral artery damage is equally likely to occur in people who do not receive spinal manipulation in this subset of the population.3 A review of the medical literature indicates that spinal manipulation of the neck by a qualified medical professional does not appreciably stress or stretch the vertebral artery.4-8

-As a standard precaution, anyone experiencing concerning symptoms such as pain, dizziness, lightheadedness, numbness, tingling, or other troubling symptoms not listed here, should consult a qualified health professional immediately.
+As a standard precaution, anyone experiencing concerning symptoms such as pain, dizziness, lightheadedness, numbness, tingling, or other troubling symptoms after neck cracking should consult a qualified health professional immediately.